CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 6: Synapse Data Engineering Experience
 1. Select **Fabric experience selector icon** (currently set to Real-Time Intelligence) on the bottom left of your screen.
 Fabric experience dialog opens.

 2. Select **Data Engineering**.
 You will be navigated to the **Data Engineering Home page**.
-Again, the page contains three main sections.
+Again, the page contains four main sections.
 In the Recommended section, notice the items:

     a. **Lakehouse:** Used to store big data for cleaning, querying, reporting, and sharing.